Alterations to the devolution of an estate: introduction

 - take advantage of estate planning opportunities to reduce liability to IHT.

-The IHTA84 contains several provisions (IHTM35002) under which a beneficiary or person entitled may alter the destination of their entitlement from an estate (apart from settled property) in such a way that
+The IHTA84 contains several provisions (IHTM35002) under which a person entitled to benefit from an estate under the will or by the intestacy provisions may alter the destination of their entitlement in such a way that

 - the act by the beneficiary or person is not a transfer of value, but